 Develops design layouts with color palettes and fonts Develops user persona based on the targeted audience

-Convert designs into working products Perform user tests for validating decisions
+Convert designs into working a product or service Perform user tests for validating decisions

 But things are changing, many designers are opting for both the fields.
 Although not necessary that you do that too.
 A career and interest trajectory is an individual choice.